 Treatment of Olfactory Reference Syndrome

 Additionally, a variant of ERP has been developed that has also been found to be extremely effective for the treatment of Olfactory Reference Syndrome.
-This method, sometimes called “imaginal exposure” involves using short stories based on the client’s olfactory obsessions.
-These stories are audiotaped and then used as ERP tools, allowing the client to experience exposure to feared situations that he/she imagines (e.g., smelling extremely bad at an important event such as a wedding or job interview).
-When combined with standard ERP for the above-noted compulsions, and other CBT techniques such as Cognitive Restructuring, this type of imaginal exposure can greatly reduce the frequency and magnitude of intrusive olfactory obsessions, as well as the individual’s sensitivity to the thoughts and mental images experienced in Olfactory Reference Syndrome.
+This method, called imaginal exposure involves writing short stories based on the client’s olfactory obsessions.
+These stories are then used as ERP tools, allowing the client to experience exposure to feared situations that he/she imagines (e.g., smelling extremely bad at an important event such as a wedding or job interview).
+When combined with standard ERP for the above-noted compulsions, and other CBT techniques such as Cognitive Restructuring, imaginal exposure can greatly reduce the frequency and magnitude of intrusive olfactory obsessions, as well as the individual’s sensitivity to the thoughts and mental images experienced in Olfactory Reference Syndrome.

 One of the most effective CBT developments for the treatment of Olfactory Reference Syndrome is Mindfulness-Based Cognitive-Behavioral Therapy.
 The primary goal of Mindfulness-Based CBT is to learn to non-judgmentally accept uncomfortable psychological experiences.
 From a mindfulness perspective, much of our psychological distress is the result of trying to control and eliminate the discomfort of unwanted thoughts, feelings, sensations, and urges.
 In other words, our discomfort is not the problem – our attempt to control and eliminate our discomfort is the problem.
 For an individual with Olfactory Reference Syndrome, the ultimate goal of mindfulness is to develop the ability to more willingly experience their uncomfortable thoughts, feelings, sensations, and urges, without responding with compulsions, avoidance behaviors, reassurance seeking, and/or mental rituals.
 To learn more about Mindfulness Based CBT for the treatment of Olfactory Reference Syndrome, click here.